9 Signs It’s Time for Your Elderly Loved Ones to Downsize

 Is it time to downsize or move to a senior housing community?

-If you’ve noticed more than one or two of these signs, it may be time to start thinking about downsizing or moving your loved ones out of their home and into a long-term care community.
+If you’ve noticed more than one or two of these signs, it may be time to start thinking about getting downsizing help or moving your senior loved ones out of their home and into a long-term care community.
 When you’re ready, Moves for Seniors offers a complete range of moving and downsizing services tailored to suit the unique needs of your family.

 Have questions?
 Talk to our senior moving specialists today; call toll-free 1-800-227-0515.
 We’re here to help.